yurt-page/docs/README.md

 Simplest SMTP server even without TLS will work perfectly.
 But how to read received mails?
 The simplest way to read them from MUA may download raw eml files (e.g. via sftp) and read it as from a local folder.
+Or we may add a POP server.
+But it may be better to use lightweight JMAP but maybe we even can change it slightly to use JSON-RPC.